 You might be wondering why there are so many types of equipment listed below that I don’t repair.
 The reason is that I’m kept extremely busy with British vintage valve radios from the 1940s.
 I have to draw the line somewhere!
 Back in the 60s, when I worked for a radio and TV company, I repaired Philips radios and car radios and transistor radios and televisions and radiograms and tape recorders and just about everything else they threw at me.
 I now work alone and, if I were to take on all types of repair work, I’d not be able to cope.
 In fact, I can barely cope with the work load as it is.
 So, I hope you’ll understand if I can’t help you with your particular repair.
+If you have something that I don’t deal with, please don’t ask me to ‘just have a look’ at it.

 I don’t repair radiograms because of the sheer size of them.
 I don’t have a great deal of room in the workshop and, to be honest, I don’t want to crawl around on my hands and knees beneath a huge piece of furniture.
+I’m afraid I can help if you remove the chassis and bring it to me.
+I don’t deal with radiograms, full stop.

 Someone once said there are two types of dial drives – Philips, and all the rest.
 Philips dial drives are a nightmare!
 But the main problem is that Philips used unique components in their radios.
 For example, most radios use the same type of volume and tone controls.
 Whether Marconi, HMV or Bush etc. the controls are more or less the same and can be interchanged.
 Philips controls are completely different and can only be replaced with the correct Philips parts.